Are you looking for the best way to send money to Nepal from Australia?

 Recharging mobile phones over the airtime is also possible for Nepal Telecom, Ncell and UTL subscribers.

-With the technology rapidly growing there are a range of businesses providing online-based remittance services in Australia.
+With the technology rapidly growing there is a range of businesses providing online-based remittance services in Australia.

 These companies offer competitive rates, low service fees and fast delivery of your money to the destination.